loydvalp/School_District_Analysis/README.md

 ![](Images/district_summary.PNG)

-There is 39,170 numbers of students in 15 different schools in the district.
+There are 39,170 numbers of students in 15 different schools in the district.
 The total budget of the schools in the district is $24,649,428.
 29,370 students had a passing score in math.
 33,610 students had a passing score in reading.
 There 75% of students passed the math standardized test, 86% passed the reading standardized test.
-The average math score and average reading score of the district was 79 and 82. respectively.
-Below is a snap shot of the math and reading scores per grade represented by the schools in alphabetical order.
+The average math score and average reading scores of the district were 79 and 82. respectively.
+Below are snapshots of the math and reading scores per grade represented by schools in alphabetical order.

 ![](Images/math_scores_by_grade.PNG)

 ![](Images/reading_scores_by_grade.PNG)

-Analysis was performed to determined the top 5 and bottom 5 performong schools, based on the overall passing rate.
-See charts below.
+The analysis was performed to determine the top 5 and bottom 5 performing schools, based on the overall passing rate.
+See the charts below.

 ![](Images/top_5.PNG)

 ![](Images/bottom_5.PNG)

 Sorted out the school spending per student into four spending bins.
-Ranging form the lowest $578 to the highest amoutn of $655.
-After the schools were sorted, an analysis was performed to see how does the school spending per students affect the averages and passing percentages.
+Ranging from the lowest $578 to the highest amount of $655.
+After the schools were sorted, an analysis was performed to see how does the school spending per student affect the averages and passing percentages.
 Here is a list below of all schools.

 ![](Images/spending_ranges_py.PNG)